choishingwan/PRS-Tutorial/docs/target.md

 Very high or low heterozygosity rates in individuals could be due to DNA contamination or to high levels of inbreeding.
 Therefore, samples with extreme heterozygosity are typically removed prior to downstream analyses.

-First, we perform prunning to remove highly correlated SNPs:
+First, we perform pruning to remove highly correlated SNPs:

 ```bash
 plink \